JonathanFrias/PHP-Database-Helper/README.md

     $user -> password("new password!");

 Save your object to the database.
+This ORM uses prepared statements to run all of the inserts.

     $user -> save();